 Collaborative divorce is an alternative approach to traditional combative divorce.
-At Tucker Griffin Barnes PC in Charlottesville, Virginia, our trained collaborative law attorney uses collaborative divorce to help our clients and their families move beyond the divorce and forward with their lives.
-Collaborative divorce is a team-based approach in which each party has a lawyer in the room and the option to call on trained financial professionals and counselors for additional support.
-We believe this approach preserves the opportunity to co-parent effectively and maintains healthy extended family relationships.
+Our trained collaborative law attorney uses collaborative divorce to help our clients and their families move beyond the divorce and forward with their lives.
+We can help.
+Call us.

 Collaborative law is a new way to complete a divorce.
 Each party has a separate and specially trained attorney.
 The lawyer’s job is to help the parties settle the case.
 If the attorneys do not succeed in helping the clients settle, the attorneys are out of the case.
 They never can represent either client against the other in a combative, traditional divorce.